awslabs/emr-dynamodb-connector/README.md

 | map<string,?> | map (M) | |
 | struct | map (M) | |

+The connector can serialize null values as DynamoDB null type (NULL).

 ### Hive StorageHandler Implementation
 For more information, see [Hive Commands Examples for Exporting, Importing, and Querying Data in DynamoDB][hive-commands-emr-dev-guide] in the *[Amazon DynamoDB Developer Guide][dynamodb-dev-guide]*.